Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: CONSTRAINTS ON DISK EVOLUTION MODELS

 \subsubsection{Findings about disk radii}

-The measurement of disk dust radii, mainly traced by the extent of the dust continuum emission, have revealed a relation with the luminosity of the disks, first suggested by \citet{An10}, then confirmed with ALMA data \citep{Tr17,Ta17,An18b}.
+The measurement of disk dust radii, mainly traced by the extent of the dust continuum emission , have revealed a relation with the luminosity of the disks, first suggested by \citet{An10}, then confirmed with ALMA data \citep{Tr17,Ta17,An18b}.
 This relation is sub-linear ($R_{\rm disk} \propto L_{\rm mm}^{0.5}$) and holds also in the Brown Dwarf regime \citep[e.g.,][]{Sanchis2021} and at different millimeter wavelengths \citep{tazzari21}.

-\citet{hendler20} have re-derived the disk dust radii from all the previous ALMA (and SMA) data in the star-forming regions of Lupus, Chamaeleon~I, Ophiuchus, Taurus, and Upper Scorpius to confirm that this correlation between disk dust size and disk continuum luminosity is present in all regions.
+\citet{hendler20} have collected literature SMA measurements and re-derived the disk dust radii from all the previous ALMA surveys in the star-forming regions of Lupus, Chamaeleon~I, Ophiuchus, Taurus, and Upper Scorpius to confirm that this correlation between disk dust size and disk continuum luminosity is present in all regions.
 However, they demonstrated that the slope of this correlation is pretty stable with a slope of $\sim$0.5 in all regions but Upper Scorpius, which presents a shallower slope $\sim$0.2.
 Finally, they also show that, in general, disk dust sizes in Lupus and Chamaeleon~I are similar, whereas they are slightly smaller in the older Upper Scorpius region.
 Similarly to \citet{Ta17}, the disk dust sizes in the younger regions of Ophiuchus and Taurus are possibly slightly larger than in the older regions, but this last finding is heavily based on pre-ALMA data.